 The Gripmaster works for both the left and right hand, plus it is small enough to fit in your pocket, backpack, purse, etc. Each finger button is spring-loaded, allowing you to not only improve your finger grip but also practice a controlled release of tension as well.
 The palm bar is nicely shaped and is comfortable on the hand for extended sessions.

-Prices for the Gripmaster vary slightly from retailers, but may be found for $14.50 up to $16 (check here for the latest price).
+Prices for the Gripmaster vary slightly from retailers but may be found for around $14.50 up to $16.

 Let’s say you are a big fan of the classic grip strength tools often used by bodybuilders.
 These aren’t going to help a lot with finger strength, but are still very effective for overall hand strength.
 If you want this style, you can’t go wrong with Captains of Crush Grippers.